telerik/blazor-docs/components/grid/filter/filter-menu.md

 ## Filter From Code

-To programatically filter the Grid, read the [Grid State]({%slug grid-state%}) documentation article.
+To learn how to programmatically filter the Grid, refer to the [Grid State]({%slug grid-state%}) documentation article.

 @[template](/_contentTemplates/grid/state.md#initial-state)